diamondman/StatemachineExample/iter2/README.md

     Validate input
     Draw changes to the UI

-We can get that simplier.
+We can get that simpler.
 If you read over the code in run, most of it are calls to self.win functions like addstr, border, refresh, or erase (all documented in the curses docs).
 These functions all have to do with drawing the UI, so lets make a display_ui function and put all this stuff in there.

 Something I would like to point out before we move this code over is that all the lines we are about to move all use values stores in self, so we don't have to pass anything off to the display_ui function, at least not yet.
 Everything is stored in self so we can call those drawing methods anytime we want.
 Lets start by moving ALL of the curses calls (through self.win) into the new function, including the if statements that only have curses code inside of them.